lisat-bair/GRES/README.md

 ## Dataset Folder Structure

 This GRES dataset includes image files and corresponding annotation files in JSON format.
 The dataset is organized into three main splits: **train**, **val**, and **test**.

-# Dataset Structure

-The dataset is organized as follows:

 ```plaintext
 ├── gres-images/